0nix/ggj21/twine/evidence_questioning.md

 [Argue for a clerical mistake in Division XIX]

 Lieutenant Sessler jots notes down.
-"Well, well," he says.
+"Well," he says.
 "I think it would be best to investigate the matter internally, we can't afford rookie mistakes on the operations of this Ministry."
 Sergeant Bayer crosses his hands, and looks off to the side so as to say nothing.

 (Leader +2)